Reliable transport

 IoT Focus and Research

-I also research and publish technical content on IoT security, resilient edge-to-cloud delivery, protocol and transport strategy, and long-term maintainability of distributed IoT platforms.
-The goal is to make complex architecture decisions concrete, measurable, and implementation-ready.
+I publish and reuse architecture notes around IoT security, resilient edge-to-cloud delivery, protocol strategy, and long-term maintainability of distributed platforms.
+The goal is to turn difficult system tradeoffs into concrete engineering decisions, examples, and proof.

 IoT Technical Domains